LSCM-EngineeringAssociation/TyrChatBot/README.md

 Instructions:

-1. Install Requirements.txt
+1. Install Requirements.txt.
-2. input your api keys in the .env file
+2. input your api keys in the ".envExample" file and rename it to just ".env".
-3. run Tyr.py
+3. run Tyr.py.
-4. Ask away
+4. Ask away.

 # Next Features